-G4-HR 9: HUMAN RIGHTS REVIEWS AND/OR IMPACT ASSESSMENTS
+G4-HR9: HUMAN RIGHTS REVIEWS AND/OR IMPACT ASSESSMENTS

 Human rights are part of the Code of Conduct and the Policies and Principles of the company.
 The General Managers are obligated to strictly adhere to legal practices and to supervise the subsidiary accordingly.
 Also, they are responsible for taking preventative action.
-Human rights reviews are included in the internal audit program and the legal audits which are performed regularly in subsidiaries.
+Human rights reviews are included in annual compliance confirmation letters signed by the general managers, the internal audit program and the legal audits which are performed regularly in subsidiaries.
 Around 20 internal audits and 10 legal audits are performed annually, corresponding to around 20% of Sika's subsidiaries.
-This is a preliminary report based on the supervision principles outlined above.

-In 2014, Sika integrated the review into all its auditing activities for Quality and EHS to extend quantitative coverage of this indicator.
-In addition, Sika is confident that all companies adhere to the human rights charter as set out in the Code of Conduct.
+In 2015, Sika continued the review into all its auditing activities for Quality and EHS to extend quantitative coverage of this indicator.
+In addition, Sika has gained confidence through the verification by the management teams and the compliance confirmation letters that all companies adhere to the human rights charter as set out in the Code of Conduct.

 The audit scope regarding Human Rights includes following topics:

-How does the organisation effectively:
+How does the organization effectively:

 - Assure the protection of human rights? - Assure the elimination of forced and child labor? - Avoid the discrimination in respect of employment and occupation? - Assure a precautionary approach to environmental responsibility and development of sustainable solutions? - Assure the elimination of corruption in all its forms?
-Is a anti-corruption policy implemented and how is it controlled?
+Is an anti-corruption policy implemented and how is it controlled?